angeloskath/simple-3dviz/docs/index.md

     colors=[colormap[c] for c in colors[voxels]]
 )

-# Set the colors of each object
+# Set the colors for evey object and visualize the screen
 colors = np.empty(voxels.shape + (3,), dtype=np.float32)
 colors[link] = (1, 0, 0)
 colors[cube1] = (0, 0, 1)